Requesting a Tutor

 - Talk to your professor.
 Your professor must approve that a tutor is a necessary option for you.
 Also, you and your professor should discuss exactly what needs to be worked on during tutoring sessions.

-- Once a tutor is assigned to you, it is your responsibility to contact him/her and set up a meeting time and location.
+- Once a tutor is assigned to you, you will receive an email introducing you to your tutor.
+It is your responsibility to contact the tutor and set up a meeting time and location.
 Usually 1 hour of tutoring per week will suffice and you can meet anywhere that is convenient for both you and the tutor.

-Tutoring is paid for by the Dean's Office.
-Their expectation is that tutoring will be a short term affair, and that the total number of hours of tutoring for a student will be at most 10.
+- Tutoring arrangements are coordinated by the Dean's Office.
+Their expectation is that tutoring will be a short term affair, and that the total number of hours will be at most 10 hours per semester for each student.
 To authorize more than 10 hours, the Dean's Office needs a note from the department supporting the request.
-So, always let the Academic Support Coordinator know if you are getting close to the 10 hour limit.
+Be sure to let the Academic Support Coordinator know if you are getting close to the 10 hour limit.